MaxChengMingXuan/OpenFidea/Vintern LogBook Temp.md

 Lastly, I continue my project where I design an architecture for the system.

 ## Day 3
+Today I have a meeting with the MIS security teams and

 ## Day 4
 Today